codecreatede/go-nuc-iter/README.md

 # go-nuc-iter
 - a go implementation the same speed as the RUST.
-- to compare against RUST, i coded this also in RUST.
+- to compare against RUST, a RUSt version with the RUST docker is also present.
 - golang has no unique function, so implemented a additional string compare.

 ```